Waviz-Team/Waviz/README.md

 **Local audio methods.
 All methods here route to connectToAudioElement**
 * loadAudioFile( ) - takes in an event from an event handler and routes to the handler.
 * connectToAudioURL( ) - takes in a string.
 String should point to the path of an audio file.
-* connectToHTMLElement( ) - takes in an existing HTML audio element to process through WebAudioAPI.
+* connectToHTMLElement( ) - takes in an existing HTML audio/video element to process through WebAudioAPI.
 It is currently tied to an event listener listening for 'play' to resume audio context.

 **MediaStream methods.
 All methods here route to connectToMediaStream( ):**
 * connectToMicrophone( ) - is routed from initializePending().
 Sets up access to user microphone through the browser. *supported by most modern browsers (chrome, firefox, safari, edge)*